Yeading: History

 After the Second World War, a large prefab estate was erected in Yeading.
 By 1956, Yeading's Tilbury Square was still without gas and electricity, and oil stoves and open fires were still used; the public house The Willow Tree, reputedly some 400 years old (demolished in 2009), was lit by three cylinders of calor gas.
 The Yeading Lane estate underwent largescale development in the late 1960s and '70s.

+Politics

+Yeading is part of the Hayes and Harlington constituency for elections to the House of Commons of the United Kingdom.

+Yeading is part of the Yeading ward for elections to Hillingdon London Borough Council.